TroelsMortensen/CodeLabs/Tutorials/SQLAdventure/005 Inserting data.md

 Values ('Anders', 'Hansen', 'A2', 18900, 24);
 ```

-This is Ander Hansen, employed to department "A2", with a salary of 18900 kr/month.
+This is Anders Hansen, employed to department "A2", with a salary of 18900 kr/month.
 His employee ID is 24.

 Insert another five employees.